-Types of Multiplexers:
+Types of Multiplexing

-- Frequency Division Multiplexing (FDM) –
+- Frequency Division Multiplexing (FDM)

 The frequency spectrum is divided among the logical channels and each user has exclusive access to his channel.
 It sends signals in several distinct frequency ranges and carries multiple video channels on a single cable.
 Each signal is modulated onto a different carrier frequency and carrier frequencies are separated by guard bands.
 The bandwidth of the transmission medium exceeds the required bandwidth of all the signals.
 Usually, for frequency division multiplexing analog signaling is used in order to transmit the signals, i.e. more susceptible to noise.
 Assignment of non-overlapping frequency ranges to each user or signal on a medium.
 Thus, all signals are transmitted at the same time, each using different frequencies.

 A multiplexer accepts inputs and assigns frequencies to each device.
-The multiplexor is attached to the high-speed communication line.
+The multiplexer is attached to the high-speed communication line.
 The frequency spectrum is divided up among the logical channels where each user hangs onto a particular frequency.
 The radio spectrum is an example of the media and the mechanism for extracting information from the medium.

 - There must be a considerable gap between the frequency bands in order to ensure that signals from one band do not affect signals in another band.

-- Time Division Multiplexing (TDM) –
+2. Time Division Multiplexing (TDM)

 Each user periodically gets the entire bandwidth for a small burst of time, i.e. entire channel is dedicated to one user but only for a short period of time.
 It is very extensively used in computer communication and telecommunication.
 Sharing of the channel is accomplished by dividing available transmission time on a medium among users.
 It exclusively uses Digital Signaling instead of dividing the cable into frequency bands.
 TDM splits cable usage into time slots.
 The data rate of transmission media exceeds the data rate of signals.
 Uses a frame and one slot for each slice of time and the time slots are transmitted whether the source has data or not.